dotnet/iot/src/devices/SoftPwm/README.md

 By default SoftPwm is using a low priority clock to emulate the PWM.
 It is ok if you have leds and other non time sensitive elements attached.

-**Important:** if you have closk sensitive elements attached to this software PWM, you need to use a high precision timer.
+**Important:** if you have clock sensitive elements attached to this software PWM, you need to use a high precision timer.
 In order to make it happen, you need to select it at creation time by passing ```true``` in the constructor:

 ```csharp
 var PwmController = new PwmController(new SoftPwm(true));